-In this post, I want to share lessons I’ve learned since becoming a blogger.
-I know I used to read many posts like these in the beginning because I wanted to make sure I didn’t make any mistakes, however, I want to let you know that it’s inevitable.
+In this post, I want to share 5 lessons for upcoming bloggers.
+I know I used to read posts like these in the beginning because I wanted to make sure I didn’t make any mistakes, but I want to let you know that it’s inevitable.

 Passion Will Keep You Going

 I’ve loved writing ever since I was younger whether it was short stories or poems.
-I took a lot of writing classes throughout school and I honestly never thought about making it into a career until I started taking my blog seriously.
+I took a lot of writing classes throughout school and never thought about making it into a career until I started taking my blog seriously.

 Nothing Will Be Perfect

 - Don’t have a cluttered website or design.
-Keep things simple and clean!
+Keep things simple

-- Start your email list!
+- Start your email list

 Batching Content is Key

-Networking is Important
+Networking is Key

 It can get lonely in the blogging world.
-You spend a lot of time working on content and growing your influence and you quickly realize you don’t have many people in your corner who understand what you do.
+You spend a lot of time working on content and you quickly realize you don’t have many people in your corner who understand what you do.
 This is when networking comes into play.

-Yes, There’s Room for YOU
+There’s Room for YOU!

 Before I decided to launch my blog, I was hesitant because I saw a lot of people starting their journey and felt like there was no point for me to waste my time.
 Why would anyone want to read my blog?
 How will people find me in this over-saturated niche?

 Yes, there are a lot of bloggers, but that has nothing to do with you.
 Everyone’s journey is unique and we all have something to share with the world.
 No one has the same stories, experiences, or talents like you.

 As I continue on this journey, I know I’ll learn more and be able to help others avoid some mistakes I’ve bumped into along the way.